-The Arctic Centre does not have a full educational programme, but offers courses for students as part of their bachelor and master program.
-The courses are truly multidisciplinary both in content and in the discipline from which the students originate.
+The Arctic Centre at University of Groningen is a multidisciplinary polar research centre.
+We offer bachelor and master courses that are truly interdisciplinary both in content and in the discipline from which the students originate.
+We are actively involved in many different national and international organisations and networks.

 Facts and figures